thevpc/nuts/documentation/website/README.md

 # Website
+This website is accessible at this address [Docusaurus 2](https://thevpc.github.io/nuts/).

 This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator and `nuts` (particularly 'ndocusaurus' which adds a layer of templating and file generation to docusaurus as well as pdf generation)